SantosJGND/Galaxy_KDE_classifier/Summary_functions/README.md

 Calculate the density of target classifications across genomic regions for a group of selected individuals.

+*app ready*: this script outputs a dash application that combines an analysis of the distribution of classifications with with the coordinates of genic regions in the merged gff-to-blocks file.

 ### pVal_gff_overlap.py - KDE overlap by genes

 Calculate a measure of distribution overlap across genes in merged gff file.
 Distribution overlap is calculated